TianlaiProject/tldev/README.md

-# tldev
-Control programs of various Tianlai devices and instruments.
+# Control programs of various Tianlai devices and instruments.

 Enter each directory for specific device controlling.